 Don’t just thank these men and women on Veterans Day, Memorial Day, Armed Forces Day or Military Appreciation Day (or the other types of appreciation days), thank them as you see them by saying welcome home.
 Doing this to these men and women is a great way to show the love of God to them and possibly a great way to witness to them and show you care and are grateful for their service.
 That special thanks of saying welcome home from you might just make their day and help show Military Appreciation.

 Civilians who join the military find their lives change forever upon entering the service.
 The armed forces shape a person, teaching discipline, humility, bravery, and many other life lessons.
 Joining the military often means making substantial personal sacrifices, as servicemen and women are typically called away from their families and the comforts of home.

 Many grateful men and women want to show their appreciation to those who risk their lives to defend their country, but they may not always know how.
 The following are a number of ways you can show your appreciation to members of the military.

 - Thank a service member.
-If you see a person in uniform, thank them for their service to the country.
+If you see a person in uniform, tell them welcome home as a way to thank them for their service to the country.
 Use the person’s title if you can identify rank, or simply use the respectful terms of “sir or madam.”
 Though a simple gesture, a verbal token of gratitude can go a long way toward brightening a soldier’s day.
-(When you see a person in a veteran hat or in uniform thank them!)
+(When you see a person in a veteran hat or in uniform!)

 - Volunteer with a veteran’s association.
 Volunteering is another way to show veterans and active service members how much you appreciate the sacrifices they have made.
 Volunteer at a veteran’s hospital or help to organize an event that’s commemorating the efforts of local veterans and active service members.
 (Sometimes you can help the Scouts or other groups put out flags in cemeteries during certain holidays.
 Sometimes you can help package supplies, gather needed items or help with fundraisers.)